1234-Ariel-code/sociomap/sociomap-demo/README.md

 The demo is designed to be **safe to share publicly**: by default it runs on a **simulated (“toy”) Nigerian-like cohort** that reproduces key real-world challenges (high-cardinality groups, underdiagnosis/access bias, ICD noise, missingness, multimorbidity, and interaction-driven risk), **without releasing any participant-level data**.

-You can deploy this app to **Streamlit Community Cloud** and cite the resulting link in the manuscript as the official *Demo & Interactive Tool*.

 ---